Maştağa

+Climate

 History

 Mashtagha Village (later transformed into a settlement) with an area of up to 6,000 hectares, which is considered to be one of the largest settlements in Baku, has an ancient history.
 Here are preserved ancient customs and traditions of Azerbaijan, beliefs and beliefs, mythological imaginations, oral literature.

 The village of Mashtagha also confirms its history with its architectural monuments, which have been erected in the history of stone.
 Since the Middle Ages, 27 baths, 21 houses, defense towers, 20 mosques have been built in the Middle Ages, and its historic territory is rich in large-scale public buildings, leaving it second after Baku.
 The presence of 5 mosques, 7 baths and 5 ovdans (water wells) in one neighborhood was an exception in Absheron.

 The word "Mashtagha" appeared before this village itself.
 The prominent Azerbaijani historian, Abbasgulu Agha Bakikhanov, suggested the idea of the Mashtaga toponym "massaget" in the "Gulustan Ilam".
 Another meaning of this place was also given to Abbasgulu Agha Bakikhanov as "Mashadi Agha" in "Gulistani-Iram".
 Baku khanate Mirza Muhammad khan once built a magnificent castle here.
 There was a mosque next to the tower.
 It was destroyed in the 1920s.
 Copper coins were discovered during excavations around the village.
 Researchers say the village has an ancient history.
 Mashtagha, which was exposed to the occupation of the invaders, has been repeatedly destroyed.